 Roman Holidays: Ancient Romans held several celebrations around the time of the winter solstice.
 Saturnalia, a holiday in honor of Saturn, the god of agriculture, was a weeklong celebration in the days leading up to the winter solstice.

 Saturnalia was a hedonistic time, when food and drink were plentiful and the normal Roman social order was turned upside down.
-For a week, slaves would become masters.
-Peasants were in command of the city.
-Business and schools were closed so that everyone could join in the fun.
+For a month, enslaved people were given temporary freedom and treated as equals.
+Business and schools were closed so that everyone could participate in the holiday's festivities.

 Also around the time of the winter solstice, Romans observed Juvenalia, a feast honoring the children of Rome.